Karaka-Management/Organization-Guide/Legal/Terms_en.md

 Drawings, illustrations, dimensions, weight or other performance data are only binding if they have been expressly agreed in writing.

 Details from brochures, price lists or the offer are not legally binding unless they have expressly become part of the contract.
-Verbal probmisis and ancillary agreements that go beyond the written contract are not permitted.
+Verbal promises and ancillary agreements that go beyond the written contract are not permitted.

 ## Copyright